 Convergent Validity: Use of WAIS-IV vs. SB5 in Intellectual Functioning Assessment (2015)

 Stanford-Binet & WAIS IQ Differences and Their Implications for Adults with Intellectual Disability (2010)

-Supports Intensity Scale (SIS): The SIS evaluates practical support requirements of a person with an intellectual disability through a positive and thorough interview process.
+Supports Intensity Scale (SIS): The SIS evaluates the practical support requirements of a person with an intellectual disability through a positive and thorough interview process.
 It was developed by AAIDD National.